cth2015/cth-documentation-middleman/source/content/story-blocks/item-02-block-00.html.md

 block: 1
 classes: block block-yellow
 ---
-Everybody possesses a piece of knowledge or a skill that is worthy to share with others, but in traditional education, what students know is left out.
+Everybody possesses knowledge or a skill that they could share with others.
+But in too many classrooms – both online and offline – what students know is mostly left out.
+Coding the Humanities creates a classroom that offers context to everybody’s knowledge.